100askTeam/100ask_lvgl_docs/docs/overview/scroll.rst

    <details>
      <summary>显示原文</summary>

-Normally an object can't be scrolled past the extremeties of its content.
+Normally an object can't be scrolled past the extremities of its content.
 That is the top side of the content can't be below the top side of the object.